New York's 52nd State Assembly district

 New York's 52nd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Jo Anne Simon since 2015 who is seeking re-election.
+It was represented by Joan Millman prior to January 2015.

 Geography

 2020s

 The district includes portions of Brooklyn Heights, Downtown Brooklyn, Cobble Hill, Carroll Gardens, Gowanus, Park Slope, Prospect Heights, Boerum Hill and DUMBO in Brooklyn.
 The Brooklyn Navy Yard and Grand Army Plaza are located within this district.

+The district overlaps (partially) with New York's 7th and 10th congressional districts.
+It also overlaps the 18th, 20th, 25th and 26th districts of the New York State Senate and the 33rd, 35th, 38th and 39th districts of the New York City Council.

 2010s

 The district includes portions of Brooklyn Heights, Downtown Brooklyn, Cobble Hill, Carroll Gardens, Gowanus, Park Slope, Boerum Hill, Red Hook, and DUMBO in Brooklyn.
 Grand Army Plaza is located within this district.